vividos/WhereToFly/src/App/Resources/Assets/info.md

 1.6.0 "Crossing the alps 2019" edition

+- added new "layer" menu where CesiumJS .czml files can be loaded as layers displayed on the map
-- Added specifying "track point interval" when imported track has no time data (e.g. for KML LineStrings); useful for .kml files from XC Tracer II GPS.
+- added specifying "track point interval" when imported track has no time data (e.g. for KML LineStrings); useful for .kml files from XC Tracer II GPS
+- flying range cones can now be hidden using an icon in the description

 1.5.0